rweda/M5/README.md

 # M5 Docs

-The docs built from this repo are included in this repo for easy reference.
-[View latest PDF docs](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/rweda/M5/main/doc/M5_spec.pdf).
-Navigating hyperlinks requires download :(.
+The docs can be viewed [here](doc/M5_spec.adoc), but the index does not render in GitHub, so for anything more than window shopping, [download the PDF](doc/M5_spec.pdf).

 # Build